OpenEvalProject/evals/manuscripts/elife-87989/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/0015ws592 Department of Integrated Structural Biology, IGBMC, Institut de Génétique et de Biologie Moléculaire et Cellulaire (IGBMC) Illkirch France
+1. Department of Integrated Structural Biology, IGBMC, Institut de Génétique et de Biologie Moléculaire et Cellulaire (IGBMC) Illkirch France ([ROR:0015ws592](https://ror.org/0015ws592))
-2. https://ror.org/0015ws592 Université de Strasbourg, IGBMC UMR 7104-UMR-S 1258 Illkirch France
+2. Université de Strasbourg, IGBMC UMR 7104-UMR-S 1258 Illkirch France ([ROR:0015ws592](https://ror.org/0015ws592))
-3. https://ror.org/02feahw73 CNRS, UMR 7104 Illkirch France
+3. CNRS, UMR 7104 Illkirch France ([ROR:02feahw73](https://ror.org/02feahw73))
-4. https://ror.org/02vjkv261 Inserm, UMR-S 1258 Illkirch France
+4. Inserm, UMR-S 1258 Illkirch France ([ROR:02vjkv261](https://ror.org/02vjkv261))
-5. https://ror.org/04vfs2w97 Université de Lorraine and CNRS, UMR 7019 LPCT Nancy France
+5. Université de Lorraine and CNRS, UMR 7019 LPCT Nancy France ([ROR:04vfs2w97](https://ror.org/04vfs2w97))

 † Corresponding author

 ## Abstract

-Sirtuin 6 (SIRT6) is an NAD + -dependent histone H3 deacetylase that is prominently found associated with chromatin, attenuates transcriptionally active promoters and regulates DNA repair, metabolic homeostasis and lifespan.
+Sirtuin 6 (SIRT6) is an NAD+-dependent histone H3 deacetylase that is prominently found associated with chromatin, attenuates transcriptionally active promoters and regulates DNA repair, metabolic homeostasis and lifespan.
 Unlike other sirtuins, it has low affinity to free histone tails but demonstrates strong binding to nucleosomes.
 It is poorly understood how SIRT6 docking on nucleosomes stimulates its histone deacetylation activity.
 Here, we present the structure of human SIRT6 bound to a nucleosome determined by cryogenic electron microscopy.
 The zinc finger domain of SIRT6 associates tightly with the acidic patch of the nucleosome through multiple arginine anchors.
-The Rossmann fold domain binds to the terminus of the looser DNA half of the nucleosome, detaching two turns of the DNA from the histone octamer and placing the NAD + binding pocket close to the DNA exit site.
+The Rossmann fold domain binds to the terminus of the looser DNA half of the nucleosome, detaching two turns of the DNA from the histone octamer and placing the NAD+ binding pocket close to the DNA exit site.
 This domain shows flexibility with respect to the fixed zinc finger and moves with, but also relative to, the unwrapped DNA terminus.
 We apply molecular dynamics simulations of the histone tails in the nucleosome to show that in this mode of interaction, the active site of SIRT6 is perfectly poised to catalyze deacetylation of the H3 histone tail and that the partial unwrapping of the DNA allows even lysines close to the H3 core to reach the enzyme.

 ## Introduction